kydeck/flask-official-tutorial/README.md

 ### Create an environment
 Create a .venv folder within the project folder, navigate a prompt to the .venv folder

-### Windows
+#### Windows
 Run the following command in the prompt
 > py -3 -m venv .venv

+### Activate an environment
+Before you work on your project, activate the corresponding environment:

+#### Windows
+Run the following command while in the \.venv directory:
+> .venv\Scripts\activate

-# Install Flask
+# Install Flask (If not previously installed)
 Within the activated environment, use the following command to install Flask:
 $ pip install Flask

 # Run Flask
-In a command prompt, run the command: flask --app flaskr run
+In a command prompt, navigate to the project root directory and run the command: flask --app flaskr run --debug

 To start the development server